grafana/developer-advocacy/projects/Grafana Office Hours/GOH 16 - Grafana Agent with Paschalis Tsilias.md

 > Enumerate talking points for the show.
 It's better to keep these as bullet points to encourage a more casual, rather than scripted, conversation.

 - Intro
+- Introduce Paschalis
+	- Who are you?
+	- What do you do?
+	- How long have you been working at Grafana?
+	- How long have you been working on Grafana Agent?
 - Announcements
-	- New project releases
 	- Café con Grafana 000 yesterday: https://youtube.com/live/Kdgu2gutp7o
 	- [ObservabilityCON 2023](https://grafana.com/about/events/observabilitycon/2023/?pg=blog&plcmt=body-txt#register) is sold out, but there's a waitlist and you can also stream the keynote live.
 	- Sign up for the Grafana Cloud newsletter - October version is coming out soon
 		- GOH 04 - Private Datasource Connect
 		- [GOH 15 - Agentless monitoring for Prometheus in Grafana Cloud](GOH%2015%20-%20Agentless%20monitoring%20for%20Prometheus%20in%20Grafana%20Cloud.md)
 		- Grafana Agent - Feature parity between static and flow mode, easier migration
-- Introduce Paschalis
-	- Who are you?
-	- What do you do?
-	- How long have you been working at Grafana?
-	- How long have you been working on Grafana Agent?
 - What is Grafana Agent?
 	- vendor neutral telemetry collector
 	- What's telemetry?: metrics, logs, traces, profiles